manschloemark/standup/README.md

 # Stand Up
 Remind your future self to stand up every once in a while.

-Stand Up is a desktop application that helps you get the most out of your work sessions.
+Stand Up is a tool that helps you focus and stay healthy over long periods of work.
-It lets you set up intervals to work and take breaks and customize reminders that tell you when it's time to swtich.
+With Stand Up you can set timers for periods of focus and rest and customize reminders that tell you when to switch.
-These reminders are meant to draw your attention away from your work long enough to realize it's a good idea to take a break.
-It might sound odd that you're trying to break your focus, but taking breaks can be more productive and healthy in the long run.

 It's important to take breaks regularly and:
  1. stretch your body
  1. rest your eyes
  1. clear your head

-Despite knowing all this, I struggle to actually implement it in my routine.
-Some days it's hard to focus for long periods of time.
-Sometimes it's hard to pull yourself away from an interesting or difficult problem.
-I've tried using regular alarms but I tend to filter them out after a while.
-I just shut off the alarm without breaking my focus.

-That's why I made Stand Up.

 ## How to run it
 First, make sure you have at least Python 3.6 by running:
 ` python3 --version `
-Second, make sure you have the PyQt5 module for Python.
+Second, make sure you have the PySide6 module for Python.
-Check if PyQt5 is in the output of this command:
+Check if PySide6 is in the output of this command:
 `python3 -m pip list`
-If you do not see PyQt5 in this list, you need to install it with:
+If you do not see PySide6 in this list, you need to install it with:
- `python3 -m pip install PyQt5`
+ `python3 -m pip install PySide6`

-If you have a Python environment that can run it, clone this repo with:
+Once you have a Python environment that can run it, clone this repo with:
 `git clone https://github.com/manschloemark/standup.git`
 Open the directory and run standup.py:
 `python3 standup.py`